 The first phase is the three-month program that helps to build encouragement as well as develop stability in life.
 This program is heavily involved and is designed to help obtain and maintain sobriety through a day partial hospitalization.
 During this time, 15-30 hours of therapy and counseling is utilized to develop a deep understanding of an individual’s drug use.

-This is followed by an Intensive Outpatient Program or IOP.
-The IOP program is 90 days with approximately 10 hours of therapy a week.
+This is followed by an Intensive Outpatient Program or 5-Day IOP.
+The 5-Day IOP program is 90 days with approximately 10 hours of therapy a week.
 It is the goal at this point in the process of recovery that an individual will develop further empowerment and motivation to maintain sobriety.

 In the final phase of treatment, the individual will go through a 6-month process to develop leadership and growth.
 5 hours of evening outpatient therapy is expected in this phase to aid in maintaining long term sobriety.
 AspenRidge has demonstrated a high level of success through its well established and evidence-based practices.
 AspenRidge also has online options available should this suit an individual more appropriately.